-Use of different attenuation relationships will result in different ground-motion estimates, for near-source distances (10 to 30 km) in particular.
-Frankel and others (2002, p.
-6) said significant differences between the 1996 and 2002 maps are caused by the inclusion of additional attenuation relations in the 2002 maps.
+Use of different attenuation relationships will result in different ground-motion estimates, for near-source (10 to 30 km) in particular.
+As stated by Frankel and others (2002), "significant differences between the 1996 and 2002 maps are caused by the inclusion of additional attenuation relations in the 2002 maps.
 In 1996, we used the attenuation relations of Toro et al. (1997) and Frankel et al. (1996), which were assigned equal weight.
-For the 2002 maps we have added the attenuation relations of Atkinson and Boore (1995), Somerville et al. (2001) and Campbell (2003).

-As the Senior Seismic Hazard Analysis Committee (1997, p. xv) concluded, one key source of difficulty is failure to recognize that 1) there is not likely to be "consensus" (as the word is commonly understood) among the various experts and 2) no single interpretation concerning a complex earth-sciences issue is the "correct" one.

-There is no consistent or unique way to choose groundmotion attenuation relationships for seismic hazard analysis.
-Recent studies have indicated that ground motion at near-source distances (10-50 km) has been over predicted, however (U.S. Geological Survey/ Nuclear Regulatory Commission Workshop, 2005; Atkinson and Boore, 2006), even for the West Coast, where ground motion was overly predicted at nearsource distances (Abrahamson, 2006; Boore and Atkinson, 2006; Campbell and Bozorgnia, 2006; Chiou and Youngs, 2006).
-There is a consensus among researchers that many current attenuation relationships predict too high ground motion at near-source, particularly the relationship of Frankel and others (1996), for the central and eastern United States (U.S. Geological Survey/ Nuclear Regulatory Commission Workshop, 2005).
-Figure 26 shows some of the ground-motion attenuation relationships for a magnitude 7.5 earthquake in the central United States.
-The attenuation relationship of Frankel and others (1996) predicts higher PGA at near-source distances between 10 and 50 km.
-Figure 27 shows some of the ground-motion attenuation relationships for a magnitude 5.0 earthquake in the central United States.
+For the 2002 maps we have added the attenuation relations of Atkinson and Boore (1995), Somerville et al. (2001) and Campbell (2003)."
+As concluded by SSHAC (1997), "one key source of difficulty is failure to recognize that 1) there is not likely to be 'consensus' (as the work is commonly understood) among the various experts and 2) no single interpretation concerning a complex earth-sciences issue is the 'correct' one."
+There is no consistent or unique way to chose ground-motion attenuation relationships for seismic hazard analysis.
+Recent studies have shown that ground motion at near-source has been over-predicted, however (USGS/NRC Workshop, 2005; Atkinson and Boore, 2006), even on the West Coast, where ground motion was overly predicted at near-source (Abrahamson, 2006; Boore and Atkinson, 2006; Campbell and Bozorgnia, 2006; Chiou and Youngs, 2006).
+There is a consensus that many current attenuation relationships predict too high ground motion at near-source, particularly Frankel and others'(1996) attenuation relationship, in the central and eastern United States (USGS/NRC Workshop, 2005).
+Figure 26 shows some of the ground-motion attenuation relationships for a M7.5 earthquake in the central United States.
+As shown in the figure, the Frankel and others (1996) attenuation relationship predicts higher PGA at near-source between 10 and 50 km.
+Figure 27 shows some of the ground-motion attenuation relationships for a M5.0 earthquake in the central United States.

 In this report, we used the ground-motion attenuation relationships of Somerville and others (2001), Silva and others (2002), Campbell (2003), and Atkinson and Boore (2006).
-These relationships represent
+These attenuation relationships represent different approaches (i.e., finite source/green function, double-corner, and hybrid methods).
+Figures 28 and 29 show 0.2s and 1.0s response accelerations of the four attenuation relationships for a M7.5 earthquake in the central United States.
+The rupture distance is used throughout this report.

 Figure 26.
-PGA attenuation relationships at hard rock for an M 7.5 earthquake in the central United States.
+PGA attenuation relationships at hard rock for an M7.5 earthquake in the central United States.

 Figure 27.
-PGA attenuation relationships at hard rock for an M 5.0 earthquake in the central United States.
+PGA attenuation relationships at hard rock for a M5.0 earthquake in the central United States.

 Figure 28.
-The 0.2 s PSA attenuation relationships used in this study at hard rock for an M 7.5 earthquake in the central United States.
+The 0.2s PSA attenuation relationships used in this study at hard rock for a M7.5 earthquake in the central United States.

 Figure 29.
-The 1.0 s PSA attenuation relationships used in this study at hard rock for an M 7.5 earthquake in the central United States.
+The 1.0s PSA attenuation relationships used in this study at hard rock for a M7.5 earthquake in the central United States.